jbcodeforce/shift_left_utils/docs/command.md

 * `--table-name TEXT`: Name of the table to get Flink execution plan explanations from.
 * `--product-name TEXT`: The directory to run the explain on each tables found within this directory. table or dir needs to be provided.
+* `--table-list-file-name TEXT`: The file containing the list of tables to deploy.
 * `--compute-pool-id TEXT`: Flink compute pool ID.
 If not provided, it will use config.yaml one.  [env var: CPOOL_ID]
 * `--persist-report`: Persist the report in the shift_left_dir folder.
 * `--help`: Show this message and exit.